If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Now, if you can’t hoop or don’t want to hoop the stretch fabric, at least use temporary fabric adhesive when floating, and consider a basting box to keep things from moving around.

 Machine embroidering stretchy fabric isn’t one of the easiest embroidery projects for beginners.
-It requires more critical thinking regarding different parameters, but it’s luckily possible with trial and error!
+It requires more critical thinking about the parameters, but it’s definitely possible with trial and error!